yveschris/high-precision-inverse-of-vandermonde-matrix/README.md

 The algorithm of the calculating the pseudoinverse of a rectangular Vandermonde matrix is standard.
 It  implemented based on the QR decomposition, followed by a forward and a back substitutions.

-## Syntax and Function Discription
+## Syntax and Function Description

 B = invvander(v) returns the inverse of a square Vandermonde Matrix, i.e., m = n for the above matrix V. v has to be a row vector and v = [x1, x2, ..., xn].

 B = invvander(v, m) returns the pseudoinverse of an m-by-n rectangular Vandermonde Matrix. v has to be a row vector and v = [x1, x2, ..., xn] while m has to be a scalar and positive integer of the above matrix V. If m equals the number of v, then B is the inversed square Vandermonder matrix.